Subscribe to Our Newsletter

 Myth #1: People with bad credit shouldn’t even think about getting a loan

 Having a good credit score is crucial in securing a personal loan with a favourable interest rate.
 Once upon a time, it used to be that having a poor credit history could be a death blow to your hopes of getting your loan application approved.
-These days however, bankruptcies or missed payments do not carry as much weight as they used to.
+These days, however, bankruptcies or missed payments do not carry as much weight as they used to.

-You can get a more favourable interest rate by putting collateral for the loan, which will then reduce the rate considerably.
+You can get a more favourable interest rate by putting up collateral for the loan, which will then reduce the rate considerably.

 Myth #2: Your bank is always the best source for personal loans